mahedee/articles/dot-net-core/HowToHostASP.NETCoreWebAPIwithMSSQLServerOnLinuxWithNginxFromScratch.md

-# How To Host ASP.NET Core Web API (CRUD Operations) with MS SQL Server on Linux using Nginx From Scratch
+# How To Host ASP.NET Core Web API Application on Linux using Nginx with MS SQL Server

 ## Introduction